Drag0nD3str0yer/Moderately-Plane-Related/README.md

  ## Plans

  ### Current Trajectory
- All current parts that exist in the private beta builds of AirplanePlus will be migrated over to this mod, and any new content will be added to the expansion pack rather than the base mod unless the part is deemed useful enough to be incorporated into the main AirplanePlus.
+ All current parts that exist in the private beta build of AirplanePlus will be migrated over to this mod.

  ## Contributors from the Community